GLOBAL MARKETS-Stocks rally, yuan surges as investors bet on China revival

 GRAPHIC-Emerging markets in 2020http://tmsnrt.rs/2ihRugV

-(Reporting by Herbert Lash; Additional reporting by Ritvik Carvalho, Wayne Cole in Sydney and Scott Murdoch in Hong Kong; Editing by Larry King, Lisa Shumaker and Will Dunham)
+(Reporting by Herbert Lash; Additional reporting by Ritvik Carvalho, Wayne Cole in Sydney and Scott Murdoch in Hong Kong; Editing by Larry King, Lisa Shumaker, Will Dunham and Richard Chang)

 ((Ritvik.Carvalho@thomsonreuters.com; +44 2075429406; Reuters Messaging: ritvik.carvalho.thomsonreuters@reuters.net))